Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

     - [Earlier versions](#earlier-versions)

 ## Rights and Permissions
-This GameTracker webpage is the property of Clive Pottinger.
+The GameTracker webpage, and it's accompanying README markdown and HTML files are, the property of Clive Pottinger.
 Email any comments or concerns to terran.antipodes@gmail.com.

 All displayed images, arts, fonts and The Lord of The Rings: The Card Game are copyrighted at © Fantasy Flight Games.

 The copyrightable portions of The Lord of the Rings: The Card Game and its expansions are © 2011 - 2020 Fantasy Flight Publishing, Inc.

 The Lord of the Rings, and the characters, items, events and places therein are trademarks or registered trademarks of The Saul Zaentz Company / Middle-earth Enterprises and are used, under license, by Fantasy light Games.
 Living Card Game, LCG, LCG logo and Fantasy Flight Supply are trademarks and/or registered trademarks of Fantasy Flight Publishing, Inc.

-All Rights Reserved to their respective owners.<br /> The Rules Compendium and Rules Companion are the intellectual property of, and used by the permission of, Mathieu Martin.
+The Rules Compendium and Rules Companion are the intellectual property of, and used by the permission of, Mathieu Martin.

+The HTML version of the Rules Compendium was created and edited by Clive Pottinger, but the text and image content therein remain the intellectual property of Mathieu Martin.

+All Rights Reserved to their respective owners.

 ## Using the GameTracker